Welcome

 D Grande

-This colourful Tex-Mex restaurant didn’t have the easiest of starts, given that it opened almost exactly at the same time as Lockdown One started.
+This colourful Tex-Mex restaurant didn’t have the easiest of starts, given that it opened almost exactly at the same time as Lockdown One dropped.
 Thanks to giant bifold doors at the front, it pivoted to perfect its takeaway (there were queues for the margaritas to-go) before mercifully finally being able to take sit-in diners.
 Expect tacos loaded with brisket or vegan carnitas, grilled chicken burritos and enchiladas, as well as vats of gloriously gooey queso.
-Stop by for the bottomless brunch and get 90 minutes of unlimited mimosas, frozen margaritas and more, all served up by a super-friendly crew.

 High Road Brasserie | £££

-The ground floor of Chiswick’s swish Soho House club is, graciously, open to all.
-It takes the form of High Road Brasserie, a plush, loosely retro-styled all-day diner specialising in Modern European fare like Chicken milanese, moules frites and prawn linguine – all bookended by some exemplary brunch and Sunday lunch dishes.
-There’s a gorgeously sleek cocktail bar here, too – put to good use each night after 9pm when Friends of the house can score £10 cocktails.
+The ground floor of Chiswick’s swish branch of Soho House is, graciously, open to all.
+It takes the form of High Road Brasserie, a plush, loosely retro-styled all-day diner specialising in classics like chicken milanese, moules frites and prawn linguine – all bookended by some exemplary brunch dishes and Sunday roasts.
+There’s a gorgeously sleek cocktail bar here, too – put to good use preparing the famous Picante De La Casa with Patron Reposado tequila, chilli, coriander, lime & agave.

 Napoli On The Road | £££

 With its signature lemon tree in the middle of the restaurant to scoot around, a giant pizza oven and usually hordes of hungry diners, Michele Pascarella and the team at Napoli have their work cut out.
-Thankfully, they’re probably the best pizza slingers in this part of town, and fire out perfect plates of crisp pizza loaded with toppings such as Fior di latte cheese, 24-month- aged Parma ham, burrata, caramelized figs, and basil, at a rate of knots.
+Thankfully, they’re probably the best pizza slingers in Chiswick (and now Richmond, too), firing out perfect plates of crisp pizza loaded with toppings such as Fior di latte cheese, 24-month- aged Parma ham, burrata, caramelized figs and basil, at a rate of knots.
 Oh, and don’t leave without ordering the bocconcini – small fried pizza dough balls fried served with Nutella and pistachios.

-This unassuming restaurant on Turnham Green Terrace is no bigger than your nan’s living room, which means it’s always worth getting here early for lunch (served Tue-Fri 12.00-15.00, Sat- Sun 12.00-16.00).
+This unassuming restaurant on Turnham Green Terrace is no bigger than your nan’s living room, which means it’s always worth getting here early for lunch.
 You can choose from the full traditional menu of nigiri, maki, donburi, hand rolls and more, or if you’re feeling overwhelmed with choice, plump for one of the set menus and be pleasantly surprised as you sip your miso.

 Parle Pantry | ££